tigerkelly/froglog_gui/README.md

 	cp froglog_gui/lib/* ~/Froglog
 	cp froglog_gui/java/froglog.sh ~/Froglog

+You could import the java/froglog_gui.zip file into an Eclipse IDE and recompile the code to create a jar file or use the already created jar file called lib/froglog.jar to run the **Froglog** GUI.

+The other jar files in the lib directory are also needed to run the GUI.

 The GUI uses the sql.sh script to access the database using psql commands.

-You could import the java/froglog_gui.zip file into an Eclipse IDE and recompile the code to create a jar file or use the already created jar file called lib/froglog.jar to run the Froglog GUI.

-The other jar files in the lib directory are also needed to run the GUI.

 You will need to install a Java 11 or better JVM.
 On the Raspberry Pi, I used the [BellSoft](https://bell-sw.com/) release.
 Download the JDK 11 for Linux ARM release for DEB and use the command below to install it on Raspberry Pi.

 	sudo dpkg -i fileName.deb

 I have included a Bash script to execute the java command line for the GUI called froglog.sh.
 Place the froglog.sh in the same directory as the other jar files.
 Nortmally I create a directory called Froglog in my home directory and copy all needed files their.

+To start the GUI.

+	cd ~/Froglog
+	./froglog.sh

+Please send me an email if you need help and to let me know what projects you are using this logging system with, thanks.